MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-view-edit-create-mdb-policies.md

    - Make any needed changes by selecting **Edit**.
    - When you’re ready to proceed, choose **Create policy**.

-## Viewing and editing device policies in the Admin center
+## Working with device policies in the Admin center

+The following information describes viewing and managing policies in the Microsoft Business Premium Admin center.

+### View and edit device policies

 1. Go to the admin center at <a href="https://go.microsoft.com/fwlink/p/?linkid=837890" target="_blank">https://admin.microsoft.com</a>.
 2. On the left nav, choose **Devices** \> **Policies**.